pdgilbert/eg_stm_hal/README.md

 However, I do have experience identifying bugs in other languages, and setting up examples and tests to help eliminate them.
-This is my attempt to organize notes made while trying to figure out Rust/embedded, and to use Travis CI to monitor what is working or not.
+This is my attempt to organize notes made while trying to figure out Rust/embedded, and use CI to help keep track of what is working or not.
 I have put the examples and notes here so they  can be useful to others.
 There is a lot of confusing out-of-date information on the web, so my hope is that the CI links here will warn readers when this project